apache/arrow/docs/source/format/DissociatedIPC.rst

   chunk of bytes and copying all of the data buffers into it, packed together back-to-back.
 This pessimizes the common case of wrapping existing, directly consumable data into an IPC message.
-* If the Arrow data is located in a shared memory location, there is no standard way to share the handle to the shared-memory across processes or transports that allow for remote memory accessing, such as UCX.
+* Even if Arrow data is located in a memory accessible across process boundaries or transports (such as UCX), there is no standard way to specify that shared location to consumers which could take advantage of it.
 * Arrow data located on a non-CPU device (such as a GPU) cannot be sent using Arrow IPC without having to copy the data back to the host device or copying the Flatbuffers metadata bytes into device memory.